eleemosynator/writeups/mb_crackme_2/readme.md

  This function contains a bit of a surprise: an `INT 3` right in the middle of normal program flow.
 In addition, IDA is giving us the hint that `sub_100010F0` never returns by putting the long dashed line comment under it.
-Indeed, if we look at this sub, we find that it just pops up a failure message.
+Indeed, if we look at this sub, we find that it just pops up a failure message and exits the process.
  We're probably looking at some anti-debug trickery and more likely than not, execution flow will continue with `sub_100010D0` which is called at the end of this function.
 Still, it's interesting to pick this particular trick apart.
 The first section of the `sub_100010F0` sets